-The nitroxide group is in equilibrium (resonance) between two structures, having the unpaired e- on the O (left, no hyperfine interaction) or N (right, hyperfine interaction).
+Answer/ as example for this phenomena in ESR, the nitroxide group is in equilibrium (resonance) between two structures, having the unpaired electron - on the O-atom (left, no hyperfine interaction) or N-atom (right, hyperfine interaction).
 A polar medium stabilizes the latter (electron is present on nitrogen atom) and thus increases the hyperfine splitting T.